Houston Psychiatrist

 Psychiatrists and their patients must work closely together to understand a medication’s effect on that person.
 The risks, benefits, side-effects, and outcomes require on-going evaluations by both the patient and the psychiatrist.

-Besides prescribing medication, many psychiatrists also offer patients psychotherapy counseling and other forms of treatment, such as behavior modification, EMDR therapy, and desensitization therapy for phobias.
+Besides prescribing medication, many psychiatrists also offer patients psychotherapy counseling and other forms of treatment such as behavior modification, EMDR therapy, and desensitization therapy for phobias.

-Psychiatrist Katy TX
+Psychiatrist in Katy TX

 8/10/2020